Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-What does waste management involve in the retail sector?
+What does waste management involve in retail?

-• Operational: coordination with authorised waste operators.
+• Operational: coordination with authorised waste operators and collection frequencies per site.

 Types of waste in retail